-- Sustainable: LOTT is producing reclaimed water to help meet increased future wastewater treatment needs.
-The City of Olympia plans to use and distribute more reclaimed water for non-drinking purposes.
+LOTT is producing reclaimed water to help meet increased future wastewater treatment needs.
+The City supports the use of reclaimed water and distributes it for many for non-drinking purposes.
 Every gallon of reclaimed water that is used for outdoor watering represents a gallon of potable water saved for drinking.

 - LOTT administrative building